vgoyary/Web-Scraping/BigC_Scraper/README.md

 # ScrapeMonster.tech - Big C Web Scraping Assignment

-## 1. Approach
+## 1️.
+Approach Used

-This scraper was built to extract product data from Big C Thailand's website.
-The approach used includes:
+### Step-by-Step Process:
+ **Fetching Categories & Subcategories:**
-- **Fetching Categories**: The script pulls category URLs from Big C’s JSON API.
+- Extracted product categories from Big C’s structured JSON API.
-- **Extracting Product Listings**: Each category JSON response is parsed to get product details.
+- Identified subcategories and recursively scraped them.

+ **Handling Pagination:**
+- Implemented pagination to iterate through all pages of each category.
+- Stopped pagination automatically when no more products were found.

+ **Fetching Product Data:**
+- Extracted **product name, price, barcode, brand, category, description, delivery methods, and promotions** using a combination of API and Selenium.
-- **Handling Missing Data**: If the JSON lacks details (e.g., brand, description, weight, delivery methods), Selenium is used to fetch them from the product page.
+- Used **Selenium** to scrape missing details from the product page.

-- **Barcode Extraction**: The barcode is extracted from the image URL.
+ **Handling Anti-Scraping Protections:**
-- **Anti-Scraping Handling**: The script includes request headers to mimic a browser and delays between requests to avoid detection.
+- **Added random delays** between requests to prevent detection.
-- **Data Storage**: The scraped data is stored in a structured JSON file.
+- **Implemented retry logic** for failed page loads.
+- **Used a realistic User-Agent header** to mimic human browsing.
+---
 ## 2. Total Product Count
 - Total products listed on the website:
 - Total products successfully scraped: 390
+---

-## 3. Duplicate Handling Logic
+## 3️.
+Duplicate Handling Logic
-- The script ensures that previously scraped products are not duplicated by using their **product URL** as a unique identifier.
+ **Prevents scraping the same product twice:**
+- Uses **product URLs and SKUs** to check for duplicates.
+- Ensures only new products are scraped on each run.

+ **Handling Updates to Existing Products:**
-- If a product exists in the dataset but has updated details (e.g., price changes), the script overwrites the old data.
+- If a product is already scraped, it updates **price, promotions, and availability** in the output JSON file.

+---
 ## 4. Dependencies
-Required Libraries: Add them to **requirements.txt**
+- Required Libraries: Add them to **requirements.txt**
   - `requests`
   - `json`
   - `selenium`
   - `webdriver-manager`
   - `beautifulsoup4`
   - `pytesseract`
   - `Pillow`
   - `re`
   - `datetime`
+---
 ## 5. Run Instructions
 - Install the required dependencies (see above).
 - Ensure you have Google Chrome installed and ChromeDriver is up to date.